 |7.
 Bladder Cancer|

-To detect cancer early, pet owners should be attentive to any growing lump or sore that fails to heal.
-They should also monitor their pet for 1) drastic changes in the pet’s appetite or weight; 2) unusually strong odors coming from a pet; 3) discharge or bleeding from any body opening; 4) difficulty chewing or swallowing; or 5) an unwillingness to exercise.
+To detect cancer early, pet owners should be attentive to any growing lumps or sores on their pet that fail to heal.
+They should also monitor their pet for: 1) drastic changes in the pet’s appetite or weight; 2) unusually strong odors coming from a pet; 3) discharge or bleeding from any body opening; 4) difficulty chewing or swallowing; or 5) an unwillingness to exercise.

-Further detection tips and information on National Pet Cancer Awareness Month, as well as registration information for the Long Beach VPI K9K Pet Cancer Awareness Walk, can be found by visiting www.petinsurance.com/cancer.
-For more information on the Animal Cancer Foundation, please visit www.acfoundation.org.
+Further detection tips and information about National Pet Cancer Awareness Month, as well as registration information for the Nationwide K9K Pet Cancer Awareness Walk, can be found by visiting www.petinsurance.com/cancer.
+For more information about the Animal Cancer Foundation, please go to www.acfoundation.org.

-With more than 500,000 pets insured nationwide, Veterinary Pet Insurance Co./DVM Insurance Agency (VPI) is a member of the Nationwide Insurance family of companies and is the oldest and largest pet health insurance company in the United States.
-Since 1982, VPI has helped provide pet owners with peace of mind and is committed to being the trusted choice of America’s pet lovers.
+With more than 550,000 insured pets, pet insurance from Nationwide, formerly known as Veterinary Pet Insurance (VPI), is the first and largest pet health insurance provider in the United States.
+Since 1982, Nationwide has helped provide pet owners with peace of mind and is committed to being the trusted choice of America’s pet lovers.